 One emergency form is to be updated or filled out for each family at the beginning of each school year.
 Emergency information for each child is to be kept current.
+It is the parent's responsibility for keeping all information current.
 Children will only be released to the person(s) designated on the emergency form, unless otherwise instructed by the custodial parent/guardian.
 A parent's/guardian's signature must be on the paper.